midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

    3. Compare present and freshly generated chain-specs

 This option is rejected, because it would be very brittle in presence of runtime changes or ledger upgrades.
-It would significantly increase maintenance burder or it would require changes in soon future.
+It would significantly increase maintenance burden or it would require changes in soon future.

 ## Validation